Missa L'homme armé a 5 (Palestrina): Kyrie I

+Christe

 It is in duple meter and shows imitative polyphony.
 The voices also enter here in a well regulated manner and again the Cantus Firmus enters in long notes in the tenor.
 It includes a descending and ascending interval of a fifth, heard first in the bass, then the first tenor, alto and soprano, with the true augmented version in the second tenor.